 Within TFG Africa, we continue to structure investments - both monetary and non-monetary - into our TFG Africa local manufacturing supply base to encourage job creation.
 We continuously explore opportunities to provide access to and develop Black-owned and Black women-owned suppliers.
-We spent over R1,6 billion this year with Blackowned and Black women-owned suppliers.
-We have a deliberate strategy for supplier development that includes
+We spent over R1,6 billion this year with Blackdeliberate strategy for supplier development that includes incubation and spend shifting to empowered suppliers.